A character prone to gnomic, sarcastic, sometimes bitter, occasionally whimsical asides.

 A sub-trope of this is Grade System Snark.
 Compare The Snark Knight, Little Miss Snarker, Cuckoosnarker, Weasel Mascot, The Mean Brit, First-Person Smartass, Servile Snarker, Gentleman Snarker, Silent Snarker, Disabled Snarker.
 See also Snark Bait, Non-Action Snarker, Snarky Nonhuman Sidekick, Cats Are Snarkers, Tall, Dark, and Snarky, Surrounded by Idiots, and Sarcastic Devotee.
 Sometimes overlaps with Genre Savvy and No Sense of Humor.
 A common role for a Straight Man.
 May wear Jade-Colored Glasses.
 Expect them to resort frequently to Brutal Honesty.
 If there are too many of these, you might be in a World of Snark.
 Overdoing it on one character may result in a Jerkass.
 Expect plenty of Snark-to-Snark Combat if and when two of these meet.
 May result in Offing the Mouth.
 Try not to confuse the dialogue with Buffy Speak.
 It's common among narrators, making them into a Lemony Narrator.

 - Great, now the Mouse House has its own page?
-Great job guys, why do you do Warner Bros. while you're at it?
+Great job guys, why don't you do Warner Bros. while you're at it?

 - Cartoons and comics from Japan.
 People actually enjoy these, apparently.